mandibuswell/rhpam-rhdm-workshop-v1m2-guides/process-run.md

 ### 2.4.1 Deply the process

-With our Order Management project’s process, decisions and forms completed, we can now package our project in a Deployment Unit (KJAR) and deploy it on the Execution Server.
+- With our process, rules and forms completed, we can now package our project and deploy it on the Execution Server.
 To do this:
-- Go back to our project’s Library View, by clicking on the procurement-process link in the breadcrumb navigation in the upper-left of the screen.
+- Go back to our project’s Library View, by clicking on the **procurement-process** link in the breadcrumb navigation in the upper-left of the screen.
-- Click on the Deploy button in the upper-right corner of the screen.
+- Click on the **Deploy** button in the upper-right corner of the screen.
 This will package our project in a Deployment Unit called KJAR and deploy it onto the Execution Server (KIE-Server).

 ![DeployProces]({% image_path m2p4_DeployProcess.png %})